jamesrharwood/equator-guidelines-website/guideline_repos/consort/items/2_trial_registration.md

 Name of trial registry, identifying number (with URL) and date of registration

+## Example

+"This study was registered in the Iranian Registry of Clinical Trials under the code IRCT20150531022498N30: <https://en.irct.ir/trial/41031>.
+Registered on July 26, 2019."[@ref47]

 ## Explanation

 The consequences of non-publication of entire trials (ie, publication